josmar-crwdstffng/angular/aio/content/guide/styleguide.md

 <div class="alert is-helpful">

-While components in dedicated folders are widely preferred, another option for small applications is to keep components flat \(not in a dedicated folder\).
+While components in dedicated directories are widely preferred, another option for small applications is to keep components flat \(not in a dedicated directory\).
-This adds up to four files to the existing folder, but also reduces the folder nesting.
+This adds up to four files to the existing directory, but also reduces the directory nesting.
 Whatever you choose, be consistent.

 </div>